 The Committee on Economic, Social and Cultural Rights reviewed its Reporting Guidelines in 2009 in order to orient and support States Parties drafting their national reports on the implementation of the Covenant.
-At this time, it included several guestions on the human rights to water and sanitation38, and since then has increasingly asked questions about national realisation of these rights during the reporting process.
-For example, in its Concluding Observations on Togo's 2013 initial report, the Committee stressed the need for sanitation, waste and sewage treatment services and safe drinking water distribution systems, particularly in named rural regions.39 Similarly, the Concluding Observations on Armenia by the Committee on the Rights of the Child recommend improving school water and sanitation facilities, especially in preprimary schools.40 The Committee on the Elimination of Discrimination Against Women, in its Concluding Observations on Pakistan's 2013 report, recommended increasing efforts to provide clean water and sanitation facilities to rural women.41 The Human Rights Committee, indigenous peoples and peasant communities continue which monitors the Covenant on Civil and Political Rights to face discrimination in the provision of public services, addressed access to water and sanitation under the right including water, and called on Bolivia to take all necessary to life and the right to equal protection under the law steps to end such discrimination.44 in its Concluding Observations on Israel, where, among States should to take into account the Concluding other observations, it expressed its concern about the Observations from the Committee on Economic. disproportionate effects of water shortages on the Social and Cultural Rights in their future planning Palestinian population.42 and ensure that they follow up on them.
-Five treaty bodies - the Committee against Torture; the Committee on the Elimination of Discrimination against Women; the Committee on the Rights of Persons with Disabilities; the Committee on Enforced Disappearances; and the Committee on Economic, Social and Cultural Rights - may carry out inquiries if they receive reliable information containing well-founded indications of serious, grave or systematic violations of the treaty in a State party.43 The inquiry procedure enables the Committee to undertake a mission to the State Party in question, in order to assess the alleged violations at first hand.
+At this time, it included several questions on the human rights to water and sanitation, and since then has increasingly asked questions about national realisation of these rights during the reporting process.
+For example, in its Concluding Observations on Togo's 2013 initial report, the Committee stressed the need for sanitation, waste and sewage treatment services and safe drinking water distribution systems, particularly in named rural regions.
+Similarly, the Concluding Observations on Armenia by the Committee on the Rights of the Child recommend improving school water and sanitation facilities, especially in preprimary schools.
+The Committee on the Elimination of Discrimination Against Women, in its Concluding Observations on Pakistan's 2013 report, recommended increasing efforts to provide clean water and sanitation facilities to rural women.
+The Human Rights Committee, which monitors the Covenant on Civil and Political Rights addressed access to water and sanitation under the right to life and the right to equal protection under the law in its Concluding Observations on Israel, where, among other observations, it expressed its concern about the disproportionate effects of water shortages on the Palestinian population.

+Five treaty bodies - the Committee against Torture; the Committee on the Elimination of Discrimination against Women; the Committee on the Rights of Persons with Disabilities; the Committee on Enforced Disappearances; and the Committee on Economic, Social and Cultural Rights - may carry out inquiries if they receive reliable information containing well-founded indications of serious, grave or systematic violations of the treaty in a State party.
+The inquiry procedure enables the Committee to undertake a mission to the State Party in question, in order to assess the alleged violations at first hand.

 There are also regional treaty bodies responsible for monitoring compliance with human rights by their States parties. (see Justice, pp.31-34) The Inter-American Commission on Human Rights, for example, has a mandate to observe the situation of human rights in States parties, and visits countries to conduct an in-depth analysis of the general or specific human rights situation.
 In a follow-up report on Bolivia, the Commission reiterated previous recommendations on the need to ensure that minimum requirements for drinking water, sanitary facilities and personal hygiene are met in prisons.
-It also observed that
+It also observed that indigenous peoples and peasant communities continue to face discrimination in the provision of public services, including water, and called on Bolivia to take all necessary steps to end such discrimination.